A Transformative Experience

 My few seconds came one afternoon in my very early twenties.
 I was sitting quietly by myself in the middle of a large room.
 I had no agenda, just sitting there, thinking of nothing in particular, indeed not thinking at all, no thoughts, just a peaceful mind bathed without effort in silence.
+Then it happened.

 The universe took over, swooped me up into the vast and far reaches of itself.
 I was the universe, infinitely expanded, all bliss, all awareness, all one with its simplicity and wisdom and profundity, with its joy, with oneness, with itself.
 I was free, gloriously free.

-Then it was over!
+And then it was over!

 I find echoes and comfort in the words of so many poets, mystics, as they too try to verbalize their momentary glimpses into the ineffable.

 Like John Keats, I find myself standing alone “on the shore of the wide, wide world…and think/ Till love and fame to nothingness do shrink.”
 1

 Robert Frost gives words to my ceaseless yearning and the difference those few seconds made: “I shall be telling this with a sigh/Somewhere ages and ages hence….”2

 So many lines written by mystic poet Gerard Manley Hopkins provide momentary echoes for me: “The World is charged with the grandeur of God…./There lives the dearest freshness deep down things….”
 And “My heart in hiding/stirred for a bird, —-the achieve of, the mastery of the thing.”3

 Old conditioning around beliefs, around the nature of the spiritual journey, around life and death, around all that had previously preoccupied me and teased the brain into anxiety dissolved.

-My questions now are so much larger and always unanswerable and that is as it should be, reminding me of the mystery that created us, that continues to create us and sustain us, that it is a mystery.
+My questions now are so much larger and always unanswerable and that is as it should be, reminding me of the mystery that created us, that continues to create us and sustain us, that it is mystery.